1997 M.A. German Literature - The Pennsylvania State University

-Another larger project began in 2009 with work on "Narrative Sequencing in the Liberal Art Curriculum" together with James Violette '11.
-It not only resulted in two presentations at the annual ACTFL convention in Boston (2010) as well as a co-written article with James Violette in the online journal Neues Curriculum, but also formed the foundation of another CBB-Mellon Foundation Grant with Craig Decker (Bates College), entitled Cultivating Reading Skills: The Colby-Bates Database for Reading Resources in German which ran from April 2010 through May 2011.
-The Colby-Bates German Virtual Library would not have been possible without contributions by several Colby undergraduate Research Assistants who can found on the VILLY site .
+Another extensive project began in 2009 with work on "Narrative Sequencing in the Liberal Art Curriculum."
+It not only resulted in two presentations at the annual ACTFL convention in Boston (2010) as well as a co-written article with James Violette '11 in the journal Neues Curriculum, but also formed the foundation of another Mellon Foundation Grant with Craig Decker (Bates College), entitled Cultivating Reading Skills: The Colby-Bates Database for Reading Resources in German which ran from April 2010 through May 2011.
+The Colby-Bates German Virtual Library would not have been possible without contributions by several Colby undergraduate Research Assistants who can be found on the VILLY site .